Walking the line - How can a medical web site provide objective medical information yet still generate income?

 Sales bias - advertising v.s. product sales - which is the lesser of the two evils?

-Myfootshop.com is an educationally driven medical web site.
-Our focus is providing consumer oriented health information specific to the treatment of the foot and ankle.
-As medical director, it's my job to curate the medical information we provide and aggregate it into what we call our foot and ankle knowledge base.
+Myfootshop.com is an educationally-driven medical web site.
+Our focus is on providing consumer-oriented health information specific to the treatment of the foot and ankle.
+As medical advisor, it's my job to curate the medical information we provide and aggregate it into what we call our foot and ankle knowledge base.
 It's also my job to select and pair the products we sell with each knowledge base article.
 This pairing of medical information and products is a business model we call Medically Guided Shopping.
 With Medically Guided Shopping, we help you find the right diagnosis and the right product, the right way.
 We feel that Medically Guided Shopping helps users of Myfootshop.com to focus their efforts in a way that saves time and money.

 We're a health care business.
 As such, we need to earn income to pay our employees, our web development staff and a host of other business expenses.
 But how can a health care web site earn income without sales bias?
 How do we avoid bias and present objective and reliable information that consumers can trust?
-As medical director, this is a concept that I struggle with every day.
-Here's a few of the points that I feel make Myfootshop.com a reliable medical source-
+As medical advisor, this is a concept that I struggle with every day.
+Here are a few of the points that I feel make Myfootshop.com a reliable medical source:

 - We do not mention any of our products in our knowledge base articles.
 All knowledge base articles are free of sales or advertising references.
 Optional products that have been vetted for each condition are offered at the conclusion of each knowledge base article.